3rd Bali ParaGames a success

 Powerlifting is the ultimate test of upper body strength and some athletes are capable of lifting 2 or 3 times their own body weight.
 It has different categories and is open to male and female athletes with a range of physical impairments.
 Competitors must lower the bar to the chest, hold it motionless on the chest and then press it upwards to arms length with locked elbows.
 Athletes are given three attempts and the winner is the athlete who lifts the highest number of kilograms.
 Indonesia is lucky to have some athletes who are world class in powerlifting, and through the Paragames and continued support from NPC, the sport can only continue to grow.

 Shooting is open to athletes who have a physical impairment leading to reduced function in the lower and/or upper limb’s and uses a functional classification system, where athletes compete in sport classes based on their functional ability rather than impairment type.
+Many of the athletes who competed have only been involved in the sport for less than one year.

 A Goalball demonstration match was held to introduce more athletes to a game that was specifically created for those living with vision impairment.
 The game originated in Europe as a rehabilitation program for World War II veterans and is now a Paralympic sport played work wide.
 The blind athletes who participated in the demonstration gave their all and were just as enthusiastic about playing as those in other sports.